Living with Irritable Bowel Syndrome: Success Begins in the Gut!

 - Leaky Gut.
 A permeable gut lining allows yeast, toxins from bacteria, and large food particles into your bloodstream.
 This is also known as “leaky gut.”

 The most current medical research tells us that IBS is the result of bacterial overgrowth in the small intestine.
-Also referred to as SIBO (small intestinal bacterial overgrowth), bacterial overgrowth is caused by low stomach acid, enzyme deficiency, and leaky gut.
+Also referred to as SIBO (small intestinal bacterial overgrowth), this bacterial overgrowth is caused by low stomach acid, enzyme deficiency, and leaky gut.
+While some doctors may recommend antibiotics to improve SIBO symptoms, antibiotic use can often trigger a vicious cycle.
+Antibiotics can disturb gut flora and predispose some people to IBS.13

-Bacterial overgrowth can lead to leaky gut.
-(13) It can also contribute to the development of food sensitivities.
+The vicious cycle continues.
+Bacterial overgrowth can lead to leaky gut.14 It can also contribute to the development of food sensitivities.

-The bottom line is that we can address both IBS and bacterial overgrowth with steps that maintain a healthy inner ecosystem, like:
+We can address both IBS and bacterial overgrowth with steps that maintain a healthy inner ecosystem:

-- You support the production of stomach acid.
+- Support the production of stomach acid.
 Signs of weak stomach acid and bacterial overgrowth include heartburn.
 You can prevent heartburn by boosting the production of stomach acid with HCl, as Assist Dairy and Protein was designed to do.

-- The good bacteria outnumber the bad.
+- Ensure that good bacteria outnumber the bad.
 One of the best ways to eliminate a gut infection and maintain a hearty inner ecosystem is to crowd out the bad guys.
-This means plenty of probiotic-rich fermented foods or a high-quality probiotic liquid with specific strains of bacteria and yeast.<
+This means plenty of probiotic-rich fermented foods or a high-quality probiotic liquid with specific strains of bacteria and yeast.Both delicious and highly nutritious, Vitality SuperGreen is another excellent choice for your gut.
+It helps heal your intestines, boosts your energy, feeds the friendly microflora in your gut, and can help your body detoxify.
+Designed to maintain and nourish the inflamed mucosal lining of your colon and continue to keep it healthy, this alkaline, nutrient-rich, green drink is Body Ecology’s most popular product and the healthiest green drink on the market today.

-- You eat a “low residue” diet.
+- Eat a “low-residue” diet.
 In addition to the Body Ecology Diet (sugar-free, casein-free, and gluten-free), you may want to begin by avoiding foods that contain fiber and hard-to-digest sugars.
 These foods fall into a category known as FODMAPs.
 They can be eliminated from the diet and then slowly reintroduced—as your gut heals and based on your unique level of tolerance.

 What To Remember Most About This Article: